5 min read

 56.1% of staff believe it is an employer’s responsibility to offer benefits to support personal life events, so, it may be time to investigate your organization’s benefits as another means of personal support.

-Organizations often underutilize one of the easiest ways to collect organization wide feedback – employee surveys.
+Organizations often underutilize one of the easiest ways to collect organization wide feedback – employee engagement surveys.
 Instead of a formal large-scale survey, consider pulse surveys that keep leaders present with the “pulse” of their company, through targeted questions relating to employees’ current thoughts and feelings.

 For example, if the survey shows one department is more disengaged than the others, take the time to investigate.
 There might be something – or someone – causing the problem.